gt2985/jekyll-now/about.md

 published: true
 ---

-Agile java developer with more than 7 years of java backend development experience.
+Agile java developer with extensive java backend development experience.
+When not reading or writing software or software design, i like to watch movies.
+I`m  probably the most unreliable movie reviwer ever.